 For the filling

-- In a large mixing bowl using a hand-held mixer or stand mixer fitted with the paddle attachment, beat together the softened cream cheese, mascarpone, and sugar until smooth and creamy, about 2 minutes.
+- In a large bowl, using a hand-held mixer or stand mixer fitted with the paddle attachment, beat together the cream cheese, mascarpone, and sugar until smooth and creamy, about 2 minutes.
 On medium-low speed beat in eggs one at a time, allowing each egg to fully incorporate before adding the next.
 Scrape down the mixing bowl between each addition.
 Add the vanilla and mix until smooth.
 Add the salt, lemon juice and lemon zest and mix until just combined.

 For the meringue topping

 - Place egg whites, sugar, and salt in a heatproof bowl of a stand mixer.
 Set bowl over a small saucepan filled with an inch of simmering water.
 Whisk constantly until sugar is dissolved and egg whites are warm to the touch, about 5 minutes.
-Transfer the mixing bowl to a stand mixer fitted with a whisk attachment.
-Beat on medium-high speed until stiff, glossy peaks form, about 8-10 minutes.

 - Remove the rim of the springform pan and the parchment paper from the cheesecake.
 Spread the meringue over the top of the cheesecake using the back of a metal spoon or an offset spatula.
 Using a kitchen blow torch, carefully toast the meringue.